juandjara/wafrn-rn/README.md

 ## Build a local version of the production release (only for Android)

-For the production release build process to work, you will need to define some keys for signing the resulting apk or aab file.
+For the production release build process to work, you will need to define some variables for signing the resulting apk or aab file.

 You should create a `~/.gradle/gradle.properties` file with the following: (Where `~` is your home directory)